ted-spence-avalara/developer-dot/avatax/dev-guide/discounts-and-overrides/overrides.md

 </div>

 <h3>Overriding the Tax Date</h3>
-TaxDate overrides are used when you want to calculate tax on a date different than the date of a document.
+<code>TaxDate</code> overrides are used when you want to calculate tax on a date different than the date of a document.
 For example, if you are returning a product, the tax date of the transaction would be the date of the original transaction, rather than the date of the refund.

 Let's say Alice purchases a new chair from the store on May 1st.
 She discovers that the chair doesn't fit in her home office, and she decides to return the chair on June 1st.
 If you calculate tax on the June 1st date, you might refund a different amount of tax to Alice than she paid on May 1st.
-So you use a TaxDate override to ensure that the tax rates are calculated as of May 1st.
+So you use a <code>TaxDate</code> override to ensure that the tax rates are calculated as of May 1st.

 <div class="dev-guide-test" id="test2">
     <div class="dev-guide-test-heading">Test Case - 6.1.2</div>